 Click on the photos to view in higher resolution...

-The Apses of the Church is seen in the following photo:
+The main apse of the southern Church is seen in the following photo:

 A set of mosaics is also on display: